udayakumarp2/bamazon/README.md

 # bamazon
 This is my working client facing node.js application

+## Instructions: User Guide of the Bamazon application

 This is what happens when I client purchases a product.
 Total inventory is decreased and the user receives a message.
 ![purchasing](https://user-images.githubusercontent.com/31020465/39271818-18099744-48a8-11e8-8f11-398965cd32d4.PNG)